curlyeje/Elliott_Portfolio/Tableau AirBnB Project/README.md

 Sheet 5: Bedroom Listing Volume - This visualization revealed the number of listings per bedroom count, helping my friend assess market competition in the 3-bedroom category.

-Bedroom Listing Volume Screenshot:
+Bedroom Listing Volume Screenshot: https://github.com/curlyeje/Elliott_Portfolio/blob/c5b8576b1b10a6afda4977b0f9afb28a5455f7db/Tableau%20AirBnB%20Project/Number%20of%20Bedroom%20Listings.png

-📋 Final Dashboard
-All visualizations were compiled into an interactive dashboard to present a clear, data-driven summary of insights.
+Final Dashboard - All visualizations were compiled into an interactive dashboard to present a clear, data-driven summary of insights.
 This tool empowered my friend to evaluate the Seattle Airbnb market and make a more strategic investment decision.

+Final Dashboard Screenshot: